mistakia/nano-community/docs/getting-started-users/best-practices.md

 ---
 title: Best Practices
 description: General tips and suggestions on how to use and handle Nano
-tags: nano, crypto, tips, guide
+tags: nano, xno, crypto, tips, guide
 ---

 # Best Practices